howard4git/project/README.md

 1. cd your folder where you clone this project
 2. Open the terminal and type in docker compose up airflow-init
 3. wait for it
-4. docker compose up -d
+4. docker compose up -d (expected airflow init down it's ok, but services kafka, zookeeper, airflow-webserver, airflow-worker, airflow-scheduler ...etc need to be alive, if not you may restart the service and try it again.)
 5. Go web and type in your url: localhost:8080/home
 6. You can run user_automation DAG, expected result that will handle the data which come from api and parse to kafka broker and consumed & stored by postgres client.